cascadiajs/2013.cascadiajs.com/class-based-inheritance-in-javascript_chancancode.md

 In this presentation, we will look at how Backbone.js, Ember.js and CoffeeScript attempt to bridge the conceptual gap by exposing APIs that simulate class-based inheritance.
 In particular, we will compare how they implement common operations such as subclassing, declaring instance vs class methods/variables, overriding methods and calling super.

-Finally, we will look at how you can solve similar problems using "pure JavaScript" with ECMAScript 5.
+Finally, we will look at how you can solve similar problems today using "pure JavaScript" with ECMAScript 5, then end off with a sneak peek of the proposed ECMAScript 6 class syntax.

 ##Speaker Bio